Agilant and Johnson Controls Deliver Purpose-Led Projects, Flawlessly

 The challenges of my job—which I took on with pride—went even deeper.
 Female business owners and contractors are notoriously underrepresented in the construction industry, so meeting our billion-dollar goal was difficult.
 Add to this pressure from governments and international bodies to support women and minority business profiles, and you have a proliferation of “mailbox companies” that pop up, trying it capitalize on these increasingly funded groups.
 These warehouse companies get their credentials as a diverse company, but just move products from one company to the next via a warehouse checkpoint.
 They don’t represent legitimate companies we want to work with.

 At the end of the day, I’m a project manager.
 And with the complexities of our vendor requirements, I just didn’t have enough time to do the proper procurement work that was needed for our projects.
 At this point, our regional procurement manager knew of a company called Agilant and I reached out to them while I was preparing to execute a casino project.
-I asked if they could source and handle all of the third-party materials for me, while meeting my goal for diverse spending from a reputable company.
+I asked if they could source and handle all of the third-party materials for me.
 They seemed ready for the challenge.

 Our first project with Agilant was huge.
 It was a 1.5 million square foot casino, plus a 20-story hotel, an event center that seated 2,500 people, and a four-level parking garage.
 For heating and cooling units alone, we had over 1,200 units.
 It was a staged job, so I needed to have all the equipment ordered, made, tested at their factory, and then staged to arrive as we built the building floor by floor.

 Kim Brown Riso, our Agilant account executive, came up with a perfect plan.
 She got our master equipment list and we broke it out into stages.
-She then procured the entire list for me, getting better pricing than ever because Agilant is a minority-owned company themselves and benefit from the same purchasing incentives we try to support.
+She then procured the entire list for me, getting better pricing than ever.

 It was a perfect collaboration.
 I handled all of the internal procurement for products from within Johnson Controls, and Kim managed the rest.
 Her work was outstanding.
 Everything was bought according to our ethical standards and shipped right on time.
 Kim handled the coordination and communication between the vendors, manufacturers, and shippers flawlessly.